viren-nadkarni/zbOS/README.md

-# zbos
+# zbOS

-Just a hobby operating system I have been working on
+zbOS is a 16-bit hobby operating system I have been building.